JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/geometry/intersect_sphere_plane.rst

 Description
 -----------
-This node return some information about the intersection of input sphere and input plane.
+This node returns some information about the intersection of input sphere and input plane.

 .. image:: images/intersect_sphere_plane_node.png
    :width: 160pt